Ayas-AI/Virtual.Library.IndraprasthaInternationalSchool.com/README.md

 Anyone can use this as their source code its free and and no copyrights on it i have developed this website on my own.Please dont put a copyright on it

 ©Ayaskant Sahoo
+Only what i wrote right now not the website ©